Athos1972/Confluence-Task-Reporting/README.md

+# Why?
+Chances are you read this because you have the same problem like many other projects around the globe: Confluence has become not only your knowledge management tool but you also use it for task management.
+Of course there is JIRA for developers and teams, but Tasks in Confluence are used for all those other folks who don't directly work in development teams but are also important for the project.

+A few months in the journey you become aware that not everybody works properly with their tasks.
+Occasionally you find outdated tasks in old protocols and you think "If I find this one, most probably there are more!".
+So you fire up the built-in task list feature for all users and you can't believe what you see.
+100s or 1000s of overdue tasks, partially of people who are not even on the project any more, too many (and no really nice UX from Atlassian in this area) to manually contact everybody.

+Either you have a good Project Office, who will chase each individual or you need another solution.
+Even when they chase each person, how do you check success?
+A weekly report, manually filled by your Project Office colleagues?
+Don't they have more important things to do?

+Look no further!
+Help is here!

 # Confluence-Task-Reporting
-Reporting for Tasks (overdue, due soon, etc.) from a confluence on prem server
+Reporting for Tasks (overdue, due soon, etc.) from a confluence on prem server.

 Confluence built-in task viewer is great for a single person.
-Once you have 1000s of Users working in 100s of spaces it becomes tedious to keep track of overdue tasks or low-quality tasks.
+Once you have 1000s of Users working in 100s of spaces it becomes tedious to keep track of overdue or low-quality tasks.

 This little script is here to help.
 Most probably there exist paid plugins/add-ons for Confluence out there, but usually they come at some steep license costs.
 On the other hand they are natively integrated into Confluence and would provide much faster and more acurate results - so if you can spend the bucks for such plugins: Go ahead.

-Also on the other hand: When people anyway don't deal with their tasks then why would you need real-time reporting on overdue tasks?
+Also on the other hand: When people anyway don't deal with their tasks then why would you need expensive/paid real-time reporting on overdue tasks?
+Using this script you could have a daily update.
+Usually that's more than enough.

 ## Important notice
 This tool will access only the information that the user stated in the <code>.env</code>-File is authorized to view!